By Erin Smith

 Hester injected, “I think there are two parts to this you all need to take into consideration.
 First is resolve Carroll Poultry.
 We can send them a letter and tell them we are planning to terminate their CUIP permit and they have to respond within 30 days with some kind of plan or explanation of what they are going to do.”

-Sykes also asked Rooks if the new company. asked Town Commissioner Sykes.
+Sykes also asked Rooks about the new company.

 “I can’t speak for them,” said Rooks.